dhananjaylatkar/cscope_maps.nvim/README.md

 # cscope_maps.nvim
 For old school code navigation :)

+cscope keymaps are loaded only if project contains `cscope.out`.
+This allows us to use same keymaps for other tasks.

-It opens results in quikfix window so, it's easier to go through results.
+It opens results in quickfix window so, it's easier to go through results.

 # Installaion
 Use your favourite package manager.